erf/vis-plug/README.md

 ### Install on init

-Pass a an optional second boolean argument to `init` to indicate if you'd like to install the plugins at startup (if not already existing).
+Pass a second argument to `init` to indicate if you'd like to install the plugins at startup (if not already there).

 Example: